 "No," said Hermione shortly.
-"Have either of you seen my copy of Numerology and
+"Have either of you seen my copy of Numerology and Gramatica?"

-Gramatica?"

 "Oh, yeah, I borrowed it for a bit of bedtime reading," said Ron, but very quietly.
-Hermione started shifting heaps of parchment.
-Harry, Ron, and Hermione had plenty of opportunity to speak to Hagrid.
+Hermione started shifting heaps of parchment around on her table, looking for the book.
+Just then, there was a rustle at the window and Hedwig fluttered through it, a note clutched tight in her beak.